CAPA Live: Avianca makes tough choices for long term success

 Colombia’s largest airline, Avianca, has had to make tough decisions in a relatively short period of time.
 And even as the aviation industry faces a tough climb out of the crisis, Avianca is taking the necessary steps to make sure that it is positioned favourably for the long term.

 CAPA Live delivers a monthly virtual “Summit”, jam-packed with information, data and live interviews.
 CAPA experts, global airline CEOs and other cutting-edge industry leaders will be presenting live from a next-gen virtual event platform.
 Registrations for December are now open.
-Subscribe here or contact events@centreforaviation to see if you're eligible for a complimentary pass.
+Subscribe here.